 - Inventory Turnover: CoGS/Average Inventory.
-This ratio allows to determine the ability of the business to convert inventory in sales.
-Therefore, it will expressed as a number.
+This ratio allows determining the ability of the business to convert inventory into sales.
+Therefore, it will express it as a number.
 For instance, if we have CoGS for $60K, and Average Inventory for $10K, the inventory turnover will be 6 (60/10).
 This means that the inventory will be converted three times in a year.
-As you can imagine the higher the ratio the better for the business.
+As you can imagine the higher the ratio, the better for the business.
 In fact, it is crucial to be able to have fast inventory turnover.
 From this ratio, we can also derive the inventory in days by dividing 365 by the inventory turnover.
-For instance, in this particular case we will have 365/6 = 60 days.
-Therefore, the inventory will be converted in sales each 60 days.
+For instance, in this particular case, we will have 365/6 = 60 days.
+Therefore, the inventory will be converted into sales every 60 days.

 - Account Receivable Turnover: this ratio allows us to determine how many times in a year the accounts receivable will be converted into cash.
-As I mentioned before in the example, the more quickly the accounts receivable will be converted in cash the more liquidity the business will have.
+As I mentioned before in the example, the more quickly the accounts receivable will be turned into cash the more liquidity the business will have.
 This ratio is given by Sales or Net credit sales/Average accounts receivable.
 It will be expressed as a number.
-An higher ratio is a good sign, since it implies a more efficient organization, which in turn is able to generate more short-term resources for the business.
-Also in this case the ratio can be converted in account receivable in days.
-For instance, if we have a accounts receivable turnover of 5, we can divide 365/5 = 73 days.
-It means that the business is able to convert its receivable in cash each 73 days.
+A higher ratio is a good sign since it implies a more efficient organization, which in turn can generate more short-term resources for the business.
+Also, in this case, the ratio can be converted in account receivable in days.
+For instance, if we have accounts receivable turnover of 5, we can divide 365/5 = 73 days.
+It means that the business can convert its receivable into cash every 73 days.

-- Accounts Payable Turnover: this ratios is the flip side of the Account Receivable Turnover.
+- Accounts Payable Turnover: this ratio is the flip side of the Account Receivable Turnover.
 In fact, the ratio tells us how many times in a year we pay back our suppliers.
-The ratios is given by Credit Purchases/Average Payable.
+The ratios are given by Credit Purchases/Average Payable.
 It will be expressed as a number.
 For instance, a payable turnover of 5 indicates that the business pays back its purchases five times through the year.
 Here we can convert this ratio in payable in days by dividing up 365/5 = 73 days.
-Therefore, each 73 days all the credit purchases are paid back to suppliers.
+Therefore, every 73 days all the credit purchases are paid back to suppliers.

-These three ratios are not absolute measure.
-It means, that they can be higher or lower according to the industry or business we are analyzing.
+These three ratios are not an absolute measure.
+It means that they can be higher or lower according to the industry or business we are analyzing.

-Therefore, when it comes to ratio analysis it is always advisable to perform a trend analysis, by comparing how the financial ratios evolved over time.
+Therefore, when it comes to ratio analysis, it is always advisable to perform a trend analysis, by comparing how the financial ratios evolved.

 It is also crucial to compare these ratios to determine the performance of the business in its competitive environment, by selecting a group of comparable.

-But if you lack a foundation of financial accounting and want to start from scratch, up to ratio analysis you can consult my book: Accounting Revealed in 100 Pages.: Mr Gennaro Cuofano: 9781517566708: Amazon.com: Books
+But if you lack a foundation of financial accounting and want to start from scratch, up to ratio analysis you can consult my book: Accounting Revealed in 100 Pages.